wirefalls/geo-nft/README.md

 The [Installation Guide](https://github.com/wirefalls/geo-nft/wiki/Installation-Guide) has detailed installation instructions to get you up and running.

 #### Usage
 The [User Guide](https://github.com/wirefalls/geo-nft/wiki/User-Guide) explains how to configure your ruleset for geolocation filtering.
+The Guide now contains a [troubleshooting section](https://github.com/wirefalls/geo-nft/wiki/User-Guide#troubleshooting) to ease setup.

 #### Dependencies
 Bash 4.0 or newer.